jackdski/VFD-Clock/README.md

 To accomplish this, several goals were outlined:
 - Use FreeRTOS to gain experience with RTOS's
-- Use Bluetooth Low-Energy to wirelessly communicate instructions and auto-sync time and date data from an iPhone
+- Use Bluetooth Low-Energy to wirelessly communicate instructions time and date data from an iPhone
-    - Manually select the time
+    - Update the time
     - Turn off auto-brightness adjustments
     - Select whether to display temperature or the date temporarily
     - Turn the VFD display on or off and put into low-power mode